 Timeline – on average 6 months

 A valid security clearance at the appropriate level (the level depends upon the requirements of the post) must be received in the Agency Security Office before we can hire you.
 This formality is carried out by your national authorities, upon NATO's request.
 If you do not currently hold a clearance, you will be sent a number of forms for completion along with your letter or shortly after receiving your offer letter.
-The time required to obtain a security clearance varies from several months to one/one and half years, depending on various elements beyond NATO's control (the nationality and background of the candidate, employment history…).
+The time required to obtain a security clearance varies from several months to 1.5 years, depending on various elements beyond NATO's control (your nationality, background, employment history, etc.).